sheebans/ss-Gooru-FE/README.md

 * `bower install`

 ### Running the app
-* `ember server --proxy http://localhost:8882/gooruapi` to run it against the stubby server
+* `ember server --proxy http://localhost:8882/gooruapi` to run it using the stubby server
+* `grunt run` to run it using the stubby server, this task starts up stubby server and proxy ember to it
 * Visit your app at [http://localhost:4200](http://localhost:4200).

 * `vagrant fsnotify` this is necessary so file changes (at host) are notified (to guest) while running the app